🇵🇭

 Is Quezon City safe for expats?

-Quezon City has a safety index of 55/100 (higher is safer).
-Quezon City has moderate safety levels.
-Standard precautions are recommended, especially at night in less-trafficked areas.
-Healthcare quality is rated 66/100.
+Quezon City has a safety index of 36/100 (higher is safer).
+Quezon City requires heightened awareness.
+Stick to well-known neighborhoods, avoid walking alone at night, and take standard urban safety precautions.
+Healthcare quality is rated 43/100.

 What is the weather like in Quezon City?